Things to do with Grandchildren in the Perth School Holidays

 Eating out

 A family lunch is a great way to spend a sunny spring day and if you have grandchildren in tow, there are many places that cater for little diners too.
 Head to Core Cider House or the Naked Apple Cider House in the Perth Hills, which both have kids menus and playgrounds.
-Swan Valley favourites Homestead Brewing Co, Maison Saint Horne and Oakover Grounds, are also sure to be a hit with kids.
+Swan Valley favourites Homestead Brewing Co, Maison Saint Horne, and Bailey Brewing Co are also sure to be a hit with kids.

 Leisure Centres and Water Parks